WordPress is the world’s most used CMS which makes it an obvious target for attempted attacks by malicious users.

 - All WordPress software, themes and plugins are up-to-date,

 A full WordPress maintenance routine looks like this …

-Security Measure #4 – Change Your Password
+Security Measure #4 – Use A Strong Password

-The wp-config.php file allows WordPress to communicate with the database to store and retrieve data and is used to define advanced WordPress options.
+The wp-config.php file contains information about your site’s database and is used to define advanced WordPress options.